Joshua 8 – Victory over Ai

 1. (1-2) God encourages Joshua and gives him instructions.

 Now the LORD said to Joshua: “Do not be afraid, nor be dismayed; take all the people of war with you, and arise, go up to Ai.
 See, I have given into your hand the king of Ai, his people, his city, and his land.
 And you shall do to Ai and its king as you did to Jericho and its king.
 Only its spoil and its cattle you shall take as booty for yourselves.
 Lay an ambush for the city behind it.”

 a.
 Do not be afraid, nor be dismayed: This was the first key to regaining victory.
 They had to receive encouragement from God.
 Though Israel stumbled through Achan’s sin as shown in Joshua 7, they dealt with the failure and now had to move on.

 ii.
 What is past is past.
-We must deal with it before God in repentance and dying to self, and then look forward to what He has for us right now.
+We must deal with it before God by repentance and dying to self, and then look forward to what He has for us without delay.

 d.
 Lay an ambush for the city behind it: God gives Joshua a plan for conquering the city of Ai, and now he must follow it.
 When we need to regain the victory, we must follow God’s plan.

 2. (3-8) Plans made for an ambush upon Ai.